huntingphi/networks_notes/Operating_Systems_Chapter_2.md

   Windows is mostly monolithic, but retains behaviours of microkernels including providing support for separate subsystems (known as *personalities*) that run as user-mode processes

   MacOS uses a  hybrid structure.
 As shown below it uses a layered system with Aqua UI , and a set of application environments and services such as the Cocoa programming environment.
+Below these layers is the *kernel environment*.
 This is a kernel consisting of Mach microkernel and BSD UNIX parts, plus I/O kit and dynamically loadable modules - called kernel extensions.
 See below image.

   ![macos_kernel](/home/minad/Pictures/macos_kernel.png)